sensu/sensu-docs/content/sensu-go/5.18/reference/rbac.md

 ### Default users

-When you install the Sensu backend, during the [initialization step][42], you create a username and password for a `default` namespace.
+During the [Sensu backend installation][42] process, you can set administrator credentials to override the default credentials for a `default` namespace.

 This is the user that you can use to manage all aspects of Sensu and create new users.